Poetry With A Mission

 Many also think that from the body a ‘soul’ at one's death departs,

-Which continues on wherever — that is, without all its bodily parts.
+Continuing on wherever — that is, without its bodily parts.

 But in those words that are translated as “soul,” there’s nothing that implies